 Put simply, failing to optimize your entire knowledge base experience for mobile is a critical mistake.

-Good content tagging helps both people and machines find what they need.
-With regard to the former, properly tagged content lends to a better experience when people decide to narrow search results using facets (filter by year, product type, price, size, and so on).
+Good content tagging helps both people and machines find the relevant information they need.
+With regard to the former, properly tagged content lends to a better user experience when people decide to narrow search results using facets (filter by year, product type, price, size, and so on).

 It helps machine learning models, too.
-When a sound tagging strategy is applied to a body of content, ML has more data to work with when connecting searchers with what they’re looking for.
-As a result, search results, suggested content, and related articles tend to be far more accurate.
+When a sound tagging strategy is applied to a body of content, Machine Learning (ML) has more data to work with when connecting searchers with what they’re looking for.
+As a result, search results, suggested content, and related articles tend to be far more accurate, creating a more effective knowledge base.

 5. Implement a Unified Index

-Unified index technology securely connects all of the systems and sources into a single experience for your agents and customers.
+Knowledge base software with unified index technology securely connects all of the systems and sources into a single experience that works whether it’s a customer, support agent, or other stakeholder who needs information.
 Imagine an experience where recommendations adapt as people search, click, and otherwise interact.
-This might be on the public support site, in product, or just before creating a case on your community site.
+This might be on the public help center, in product, or just before creating a case on your community site.

-That kind of predictive and personalized experience is possible with a unified index underlying it.
+That level of predictive and personalized experience is possible when powered by a unified index.

-According to our Relevance Report 2021, 85% of employees are not completely confident in the information that they share externally.
+According to our 2023 Workplace Relevance Report, 60% of employees are not completely confident in the information that they share externally.
 Sometimes content is out of date, inaccurate, or incomplete.
 Sometimes the content is missing entirely.

-Content analytics can help you monitor and optimize KB content on an ongoing basis—all based on hard data.
+Content analytics can help you monitor and optimize knowledge base content on an ongoing basis — all based on hard data.
 This might include:

-• Content gaps, such as high-volume search terms that your customers use, but you don’t have content for
+• Content or knowledge gaps, such as high-volume search terms that your customers use, but you don’t have an article or the content to support

 • Knowledge base usage that shows how customers and agents search, navigate, and use the knowledge system